tztztztz/php-no-slam-cache/README.md

 Let's say we want to cache very resource consuming work.
 Let's say it involves several DB calls, and overally it takes few seconds to complete, which is very long on busy sytems.

-Now, on busy system, where can be few or more HTTP requests per sec. demanding such resource, here is what happens when resource is not cached, or it's expired:
+On busy system there can be few or more HTTP requests per sec. requiring such resource from cache, and here is what happens when resource is not cached, or it's expired:

-1. First process fails to extract cached resource, so it begins to create it, which will take few seconds and a lot of server power (processor/memory/io).
+1. First process fails to read resource from the cache, then begins to create resource, which will take few seconds and a lot of server power: processor/memory/io.

 1. In the meantime, when first process is creating the resource and consuming server resources, other precesses are trying to read cache, fails, and doing the same work what process nr 1 is doing.

-1. Performance downspike happens, everything is slowed down, and it continues to the moment when last of the processes will put the resource in the cache.
+1. Performance downspike happens, everything is slowed down, magnified by number of concurrent threads, and load the job is creating.
+It continues to the moment when last of the processes will put the resource in the cache, and in extreme situations can freeze the website.

 **This is called cache slamming and it's wrong!**

-> There should be only one process creating the resource while other should wait and sleep until process nr 1 will finish and put resource in cache, after that rest of the waiting processes should be woken up and extract newly created resource from cache.
+> There should be only one process creating the resource at the time, while others should yeld, wait and sleep until first proces will finish the job.
+After that the sleeping processes should be woken up and read newly created resource from cache.

 # The Solution to Slamming and basic No Slam Cache usage

-No Slam Cache Package is a solution to Cache Slamming Problem, providing process synchronisation using PECL Sync package (SyncReaderWriter Class: http://php.net/manual/en/class.syncreaderwriter.php), and many readers one writer at once synchronisation model.
+No Slam Cache Package is a solution to Cache Slamming Problem, providing process synchronisation using PECL Sync package and SyncReaderWriter Class: http://php.net/manual/en/class.syncreaderwriter.php.

+It is many readers, one writer at once synchronisation model.

 Using No Slam Cache requires different than usual approach to creating the resource, NOT like this: